LucasRouckhout/microCTImageAnalyser/README.md

 # microCTImageAnalyser
-Application for analyzing the image quality of micro-CT images.
+Script for calculating the focal spot sizes of a micro-CT setup.